 I have always loved bold, fresh designs.
 Are you looking for someone who will quickly jump headfirst into quite a risky venture?
 All me!
 At the same time, I'm not a visionary who gets bored quickly - but the extremely fine, gradual polishing of one process over and over again is also not my favorite activity.
 That's why I wanted to create a culture where not only new ideas are often born and greeted with enthusiasm, but also executed quickly and effectively.
 An organization that can adapt to new conditions immediately.
 A place that will perch on those whose first thoughts are "too risky", "non-standard" or "too time-consuming".

-A place where "extreme agility" rules.
-Four years later, I report that we made it!
-Our team is a living demonstration that it is possible to build an agile team bound together by culture.
+Four years later, I can report that we succeeded!
+Our team is a living demonstration that building an agile team with culture as its binder is possible.
 We are interchangeable in our duties and we do it without losing important information.
-By replacing someone, we maintain a high standard of service without any problems.
-What's more, sometimes we take over completely different types of duties from each other!
+By replacing someone, we maintain a high standard of services without any problems.
+What's more, sometimes we take on completely different types of responsibilities from each other!

 7 FOUNDATIONS OF EXTREME AGILITY

 Open yourself!
 Transparency pays off.
-Always have a team member and team leader in DW emails to clients.
-Keep your data clean and up-to-date .
-Send regular project progress summaries to both the team and the client.
-A key telephone conversation cannot fail to end with a detailed note.
-Don't create secret channels on Slack just for the client.
+Always have a team member and team leader in your CC emails to customers.
+Keep your data clean and up to date.
+Send regular project progress summaries - both to the team and the client.
+A crucial telephone conversation cannot fail to end with a detailed note being written down.
+Don't create secret Slack channels just for the client.
 It's not about control at all!
-In order for the team to be resistant to change, it must have access to key information at all times.
+For a team to be resistant to change, it must have access to key information at all times.

 Each project, process or idea should be built with a view to possibly transferring the related responsibilities to someone other than, e.g. the original project owner.
 Circumstances may make it necessary to hand over the project at short notice.
 For this reason, it's always good to have at least one other person on the project who can quickly take control.
 Some clients think I'm joking when I ask them a simple question: "what would happen if you got hit by a car this morning?"
 How well would your team and your projects work without you?